johnnyung91/dota2-memory-match/guides/deployment/README.md

 #### Try it out!

 Your project is now deployed!
-You should be able to visit your subdomain (unless you have a `.dev` domain name) in a web browser to see the landing page of the app! 🎉🎉🎉
+You should be able to visit your subdomain in a web browser to see the landing page of the app.
+If your domain has a `.dev` extension you need to complete the next step before viewing your website.
+That is because the `dev` extension is a secure namespace, so you need HTTPS and an SSL certificate for your website to load on most browsers.

 #### Enable SSL with Certbot